 - if a COI does not exist, record the assessment and inform the employee; and

 - if necessary, declare the COI to IER to seek advice and determine the most appropriate course of action.

-If a Manager determines there is no COI or the COI exists but is manageable, they are to record their assessment in the Conflict of interest declaration form and Conflict of interest management plan and inform the employee of their decision.
-Similarly, if the conflict declared is deemed unmanageable, then the decision for resolving the matter in the public interest must be documented in the Conflict of interest management plan.
+If a Manager determines there is no COI or the COI exists but is manageable, they are to record their assessment in the Conflict of interest declaration and management plan and inform the employee of their decision.
+Similarly, if the conflict declared is deemed unmanageable, then the decision for resolving the matter in the public interest must be documented in the management plan.

 Senior Executive Service Officers (and equivalents)